Bills that LSPA Opposes & Rationale:

 SB 128: Requires certain assessments prior to a suspension.
 This bill requires schools to screen students (e.g., with an ACEs screener) right after a disciplinary incident in which administrators are considering a suspension consequence; principals or their designees would use the screening results to inform decisions about whether to suspend the student(s).
 LSPA endorses alternatives to suspension and sensitivity to trauma, but finds that the requirements of this bill raise feasibility and ethics concerns.

 HB 391: Addresses dyslexia screening, assessment, and intervention.
 Endorses an IQ-Achievement discrepancy approach to defining and diagnosing dyslexia, although extensive evidence refutes the diagnostic and treatment validity of the discrepancy approach.
 Requires dyslexia-specific screeners, although a variety of evidence-based screening tools are appropriate for identifying risk and informing intervention needs in reading and related skills.
+Requires schools to perform diagnostic dyslexia evaluations, bypassing 1508 evaluation procedures and our mandate to determine eligibility as opposed to rendering diagnoses.

 HB 505: Establishes the licensed profession of art therapist.
 To protect the well-being of children, LSPA wants to ensure that anyone licensed to perform the services outlined in this bill (e.g., work through tragic events, conflict, grief, and complex emotions; enhance neurological, cognitive, and social skills) has extensive training certifying their relevant competencies.